 Nigeria is a country where an individual believes he can do whatever pleases him without considering the effect of such action on his fellow citizens, immediate environment and the nation at large.
 Any country where personal pursuit is put above the national unity, integrity and progress, such will witness retardation in every aspect, including human development.
-This is because in any given moral society, inclination of every form may have to be suspended to give way for actions exhibited out of pure respect for the moral law.11 The attachment of prestige and sense of satisfaction to materialism escalated the individual pursuit in the nation of which its by-products are immoral acts.
-The fact that the people are planning individually for themselves rather than the government rationally plan for them erases the sense of belonging and unity in the nation and invariably encourages dubious ways of achieving goals.
+This is because in any given moral society, inclination of every form may have to be suspended to give way for actions exhibited out of pure respect for the moral law. ??1 The agencies that are directly concerned with the inculcation of morality and national value have collapsed.
+The elders in the society are no longer living as custodians of morality; instead, many of them are the encouragers for the perpetrators 165 of evil in the society.
+How can we explain the attitudes of parents that were advising their children in official 166 positions to utilize the rare opportunity to enrich their pockets?
+They were invariably telling them to embezzle 167 government money.
+Many of the religious leaders who are to teach morality have not distinguished themselves, 168 as most of them are caught in one misdeed or the other, while little is to be The attachment of prestige and sense 169 of satisfaction to materialism escalated the individual pursuit in the nation of which its by-products are immoral 170 acts.
+The fact that the people are planning individually for themselves rather than the government rationally 171 plan for them erases the sense of belonging and unity in the nation and invariably encourages dubious ways of 172 achieving goals.
+173